talveth/pygrad/README.md

 Documentation: https://baubels.github.io/pygrad/.

-This is a lightweight automatic differentiation engine based on NumPy and Numba.
-Included is a differentiable Tensor class, layers such as Dropout/Linear/Attention, loss functions such as BCE/CCE, optimizers such as SGD/RMSProp/Adam, and a DNN/CNN/Transformer architecture.
+This is a lightweight (<300kB) automatic differentiation engine based on NumPy, Numba, and opt_einsum.
+Included is a differentiable Tensor class, layers such as Dropout/Linear/Attention, loss functions such as BCE/CCE, optimizers such as SGD/RMSProp/Adam, and an example DNN/CNN/Transformer architecture.
+This library is a good alternative if you want to do backpropagation on simple and small functions or networks, without much overhead.

 The main component is the `Tensor` class supporting many math operations. `Tensor`s have `.value` and `.grad` attributes, gradients being populated by calling `.backward()` on either self or any of its children.
 They can be used standalone, or for constructing more complex architectures such as a vanilla Transformer.